shuhaowu/runefoil/README.md

 ========

-Run Runelite in a secure environment such that it's not possible for it to exfiltrate data(*).
+Run Runelite in a secure environment such that it's not possible for it to exfiltrate data(-).
 The name Runefoil is inspired by the tinfoil hat, as we are paranoid enough to run it in such a convoluted environment.

-**Runelite is currently partially closed source, which breaks some of the security assumptions of this project.
-Future effort is currently pending as it is unclear if we can be 100% secure.**
+**Runelite is currently partially closed source due to the injector.
+This means the security assumption that the runelite source repository is safe is partially broken.**

-(*) Not 100% secure, see security considerations below.
+(-) Not 100% secure, see security considerations below.

 Runefoil is designed to be relatively small.
 I'm hoping to keep the number of lines of code low, such that anyone can easily audit it.